aemonge/green-tomato/README.md

 ```

 ## Features
-* Server and local.
-If this software can be hosted as a server to act as a sandbox.
+* Run it as a server and/or locally.
-* Records.
-The capacity to record the mocks **automatically** from a real request to the server.
+* Record the mocks automatically from a real request to the server.
-* Custom Headers.
-The ability to use and respond custom headers.
-* HTTP Errors.
-The ability to mock custom HTTP errors.
+* Respond custom headers and HTTP errors.
-* Body.
-The ability responde differently based on request body, not only by URL path.
-* Session.
-It supports different sessions by changing the scheme name
+* Supports different sessions by changing the scheme name.

 ## Dependencies